Tin Kam Ho: Career and research

 She led the Statistics and Learning Research Department of Bell Labs at Murray Hill, NJ.
 In 1995, she published the article Random decision forests, which became the foundation of the random forest method commonly used by later data scientists.

 Ho also pioneered research in multiple classifier systems, ensemble learning, and data complexity analysis, and pursued applications of automatic learning in reading systems and many areas of science and engineering.
 She also led major efforts on modeling and monitoring large-scale optical transmission systems.
 Later she worked on wireless geo-location, video surveillance, smart grid data mining, user profiling, customer experience modeling, and analysis of diagnostic processes.

 Since 2014, Ho has been a research scientist in artificial intelligence at IBM.
-She worked on semantic analysis in natural language processing, contributing to machine learning, data mining, and classification methods at IBM Watson and Watson Health, and has recently joined the Accelerated Discovery team at IBM Research.
+She worked on semantic analysis in natural language processing, contributing to machine learning, data mining, and classification methods at IBM Watson and Watson Health.
+Thereafter she turned to generative AI applications at IBM Research.